U.S. Bank Investments Review for 2023

 Additional Services

-Fractional Shares: Only whole shares of stocks and ETFs can be traded inside a self-directed account.
-Of course, mutual funds can be traded in whole dollars.
+Fractional Shares: Only whole shares of stocks and ETFs can be bought or sold in a self-managed account.
+Mutual funds can still be traded in dollar amounts.

 DRIP Availability: U.S. Bancorp Investments offers automatic dividend reinvesting for stocks and funds.

-Extended Hours Trading: Only the regular day session is available.
+Extended Hours Trading: Only regular trading sessions are offered.

-Periodic Mutual Fund Investing: It is possible to set up recurring purchases of mutual funds inside a self-managed account.
+Periodic Mutual Fund Investing: Automatic purchases of mutual funds can be set up in a self-directed account.

 U.S. Bank Investments Review Judgement